You've signed in with a UCLA undergraduate student account.

 Year 3: UCOP (stipend + tuition/fees)

-Year 6: Department (stipend or teaching/research assistantship + tuition/fees)
+Year 6: Division of Graduate Education (stipend + tuition/fees)

 UCOP also provides a $1,000 stipend for professional development activities.
 This stipend can be activated at any time during the Fellowship.